The Easiest RAW Milk Yogurt -InstantPot

 Place the lid on (I remove the rubber gasket so any meat seasoning smells don’t get into my yogurt) and turn the knob to “vent”.

-You can go 12 hrs if you like.
-The longer it incubates the tangier/tart it will be.
+12 hours is my sweet spot.
+The longer it incubates, the tangier/tart it will be.

 After time’s up, this is what it will look like.
-Not real solid yet because it needs to cool.
-I cover with plastic wrap, pressing it into the top of the yogurt or it will get kind of hard on top.
+Not really solid yet because it needs to cool.
+I cover it with plastic wrap, pressing it into the top of the yogurt or it will get kind of hard on top.

 Refrigerate overnight.